diskoverdata/diskover-docs/source_files/system_readiness.md

 hdparm telnet glances sudo nss-util iftop tldr make
 ```

-#### Enable NTP for S3 Indexing
+#### Enable NTP for S3 Scanning

 Enabling NTP is optional but recommended if your system is not already synchronized.
-Without NTP enabled, attempting to index S3 buckets may result in crawler failures due to a significant mismatch between the request time and the current system time.
+Without NTP enabled, attempting to scan S3 buckets may result in crawler failures due to a significant mismatch between the request time and the current system time.

 🔴 &nbsp;Verify if NTP is set up or not:
 ```